jthenks/AvengerFavour1/README.md

 This was a university assignment that was submitted as a .jar file for easy output comparison.
 There is a placeholder in the java files that allows for manual .txt file selection.
 This assignment was meant to demonstrate the use of comparable and comparator while using arraylists.

+This assignment was completed in a team of three.
+All members worked together to ensure we understood all portions of the program, but my personal contribution was the Avenger class and both comparators.